Yunnan Province, Republic of China

-Yunnan is a de jure province in the Republic of China according to the ROC law, as the ROC government formally claims to be the legitimate government of the whole China.
+Yunnan was a province of the Republic of China.
 It was one of the 22 provinces set up during the Qing dynasty.
 As one of the 6 provinces in South China, the territory it administers was slightly larger than the present-day Yunnan.

 As the ROC does not recognize changes in administrative divisions made by the PRC, including this province, official maps of the ROC government shows Yunnan in its pre-1949 boundaries.

 Administration

 The province inherited the borders of the Qing-Dynasty province, bordering Sikang, Szechwan, Kweichow, Kwanghsi, and the countries Vietnam, Laos, Myanmar, and India.
-The claimed boundaries of the province included all of today's Yunnan and parts of Panzhihua, Sichuan and Myanmar.
+The claimed boundaries of the province included all of today's Yunnan and parts of Panzhihua, Sichuan and Myanmar (Jiangxinpo, Namwan and parts of Wa states).
 The province had an area of 420,465 km2.